MiguelMalig/JUnit-1/Aggregation/Readme.md

-Contains the file related to one repl assignment named "Using Aggregation".
+Contains the files related to one repl assignment named "Using Aggregation".